-The programme puts strong emphasis on acquiring skills, both in marine and lacustrine research and management.
-It requires full-time attendance and active participation in lectures and practical exercises, visits to marine research centers, field trips and excursions.
+Our programme emphasises on skills acquisition, both in marine and lacustrine research and management.
+It requires full-time attendance and active participation in lectures and practical exercises, visits to marine research centres, field trips and excursions.

 And last but not least, (iv) the Master's dissertation takes up another thirty credits and consists of an individual research project related to ongoing research in one of the associated research groups.
 Students choose a dissertation topic that is in line with their choice of major.

 A three- to four-week professional work placement allows our student to gain professional experience in marine- and lacustrine-related fields.
 In addition to classes, fieldwork is an essential part of the curriculum.
-In order to prepare the students to function well in an international professional context, all lecturers and course materials are in English.
-International students enrolling in the programme should have a good knowledge of English.
+In order to prepare the students to perform well in an international professional context, all lectures and course materials are in English.
+International students enrolling in the programme should have a solid knowledge of English.